Don’t Lose Potential Customers: Optimize Your Google Business Profile

 - Cover Photo: Add a cover photo that represents your company.
 Adding a cover photo does not guarantee that this will be the first picture someone sees.

-These additional photos can also be optimized to better improve your position on a search, namely they help differentiate you from other businesses.
-Follow these guidelines when uploading photos to your GMB Page:
+These additional photos can also be optimized to better improve your position on a search, namely, they help differentiate you from other businesses.
+Follow these guidelines when uploading photos to your GBP:

 - Categorize Photos: When you categorize photos users can easily see pictures that are relevant to their purchase decision.